xrjr/mcutils/README.md

 >
 > Rcon implementation supports fragmented response packets.
 >
 > Ping protocol changed in 1.7 in a non-backwards compatible way.
-Only 1.7+ ping protocol is supported at the moment.
+Both modern and legacy SLP are supported.